IA-n7/tweeter/README.md

-# Tweeter Project
+# Week 3 - Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It is built using HTML, CSS, JS, jQuery and AJAX for front-end, and Node, Express and MongoDB for back-end.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+##Final Product

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-parser 1.18.3
+- Chance 1.0.16
+- Md5 2.2.1
+- MongoDB 2.2.35
+- Nodemon 1.9.2

+## Getting Started

+1. Install all dependencies (using the `npm install` command).
+2. Run the development web server using the `npm run local`
+3. Go to <http://localhost:8080/> in your browser.